Cindy Sherman: Art market

 In 2010, Sherman's nearly six foot tall chromogenic color print Untitled#153 (1985), featuring the artist as a mud-caked corpse, was sold by Phillips de Pury & Company for $2.7 million, near the $3 million high estimate.
 In 2011, a print of Untitled#96 fetched $3.89 million at Christie's, making it the most expensive photograph at that time.

 Sherman was represented by Metro Pictures for 40 years and also by Sprüth Magers before moving to Hauser & Wirth in 2021.

 In April 2023, Phillips NY auctioned the 159 cm x 359 cm sized-Untitled #546 (2010) for a well above-estimate $355,600.

 Influence on contemporary artists

 Sherman's work is often credited as a major influence for contemporary portrait photographers.
 One such photographer is Ryan Trecartin, who manipulates themes of identity in his videos and photography.
 Her influence stretches to artists in other art mediums, including painter Lisa Yuskavage, visual artist Jillian Mayer, and performance artist Tracey Ullman.
+British musician Billy Bragg released a song on his 1991 album Don't Try This at Home called "Cindy of 1000 Lives", dedicated to the artist and her work.

 In April 2014, actor and artist James Franco exhibited a series of photographs at the Pace Gallery called New Film Stills, in which Franco restaged twenty-nine images from Sherman's Untitled Film Stills.
 The exhibit garnered mainly negative reviews, calling Franco's appropriations 'sophomoric,' 'sexist,' and 'embarrassingly clueless.'